-Classes begin at 8:00 a.m. and end at 3:06 p.m.
+Classes begin at 8:00 a.m. and end at 3:13 p.m.
 M-Th for all students of Lowell Jr./Sr. High School.
-Fridays will be early release with school ending at 12:30.
-We have an open campus for high school students in grades 9-12 during lunch only.
+Fridays will be early release with school ending at 12:10.
+Open campus for high school students in grades 9-12 during lunch only.

-Please call the school at 541-937-2124 or visit our district website at www.lowell.k12.or.us for links to student grades, assignments, contact information, school calendars, sport schedules, school closures, school news items and district forms.
-Parents may access their students' home access center to access their grades, attendance, and discipline.
-If your student does not have their Synergy or Canvas login information, please call the school to get your student's login.
+Please call the school at 541-937-2124 or visit our district website at www.lowell.k12.or.us for links to student grades, assignments, contact information, school calendars, sport schedules, school closures, school news items, and district forms.
+ParentVUE can be accessed to view student grades, attendance, and discipline.
+Contact the school if login information is needed.